xealits/TopTaus/Readme.txt

 TODO:
-- git test completed: decide when to move to git
 - fix uncertainty band plotting in case the plot is normalized to 1 (Rtau)
 - update uncertainties in HistogramPlotter
 - move to txt file the cout of the fakes computation in TauFakesHelper.cc (latex table and everything)